Emotional Growth or Emotional Crisis?

 Crises Are Opportunities

-What’s the difference between an emotional growth opportunity and an emotional crisis?
+What’s the difference between an emotional crisis and a growth opportunity?

 Actually, there is no difference!
 The emotionally intense and often fearful experiences which come into our lives always point to opportunities for growth.